sakiib/K8sDocs/DOCS.md

   *kube-proxy:* a network proxy that runs on each node in your cluster, implementing part of the K8s service concept.
   *container runtime:* a software that is responsible for running containers.
     * The Kubernetes API
+The core of K8s control plane is the API server.
+It exposes and HTTP API that lets end users, different parts of your cluster, and external components communicate with one another.
+Most operations can be performed through the kubectl command-line interface or other comman-line tools.
+You can also access the API directly using REST calls.
     * Working with Kubernetes Objects
         * Understanding Kubernetes Objects
         * Kubernetes Object Management